HomeSpicesCumin

 Indian Cumin Meal Ideas

-If you want to add more gluten free, dairy free, lacto ovo vegetarian, and vegan recipes to your recipe box, Asian Style Spicy Baked Beans might be a recipe you should try.
-One portion of this dish contains about 11g of protein, 8g of fat, and a total of 282 calories.
-For $1.03 per serving, you get a side dish that serves 2.
-If you have ground coriander, ground cumin, onion, and a few other ingredients on hand, you can make it.
+Russian Carrot Salad could be just the gluten free, dairy free, and lacto ovo vegetarian recipe you've been looking for.
+One portion of this dish contains roughly 1g of protein, 4g of fat, and a total of 64 calories.
+For 24 cents per serving, you get a hor d'oeuvre that serves 8.
+It is brought to you by Allrecipes.
+A mixture of walnuts, garlic, mayonnaise, and a handful of other ingredients are all it takes to make this recipe so flavorful.
 1 person has tried and liked this recipe.
-It is a rather inexpensive recipe for fans of Asian food.
-From preparation to the plate, this recipe takes approximately 20 minutes.
-It is brought to you by Allrecipes.
-All things considered, we decided this recipe deserves a spoonacular score of 48%.
-This score is solid.
-Similar recipes are Asian Style Meatballs, Carrot Cucumber Salad (Asian Style), and Crock-Pot: Asian-Style Country Ribs with Black Bean Garlic Sauce.
+Only a few people really liked this Eastern European dish.
+From preparation to the plate, this recipe takes roughly 15 minutes.
+All things considered, we decided this recipe deserves a spoonacular score of 54%.
+This score is pretty good.
+Similar recipes are Carrot and Cabbage Salad With Coriander+cumin Dry Rub, Carrot Cucumber Salad (Asian Style), and Carrot Raisin Pineapple Salad.

-Chili with Tortilla Dumplings is an American recipe that serves 8.
-One portion of this dish contains around 22g of protein, 7g of fat, and a total of 285 calories.
-For $1.24 per serving, this recipe covers 17% of your daily requirements of vitamins and minerals.
-It is perfect for The Super Bowl.
-2 people were glad they tried this recipe.
-This recipe from Taste of Home requires oregano, canned tomatoes, onion, and ground cumin.
-It works well as an affordable main course.
+Pulled Pork Sandwiches is an American main course.
+One portion of this dish contains roughly 31g of protein, 4g of fat, and a total of 328 calories.
+This recipe serves 8.
+For $2.07 per serving, this recipe covers 21% of your daily requirements of vitamins and minerals.
+1 person were impressed by this recipe.
+This recipe from Taste of Home requires barbecue sauce, hamburger buns, ground cumin, and pork sirloin roast.
 It is a good option if you're following a dairy free diet.
-From preparation to the plate, this recipe takes approximately 1 hour and 20 minutes.
-Taking all factors into account, this recipe earns a spoonacular score of 75%, which is solid.
-Try Chili with Tortilla Dumplings, Chicken and Flour Tortilla Dumplings, and 8th Annual Chili Contest: Entry – Chili Braised Beef with Cornbread Dumplings for similar recipes.
+From preparation to the plate, this recipe takes around 7 hours and 15 minutes.
+All things considered, we decided this recipe deserves a spoonacular score of 62%.
+This score is solid.
+If you like this recipe, you might also like recipes such as Barbecued Pulled Beef Sandwiches, Dr Pepper Pulled Pork, and North Carolina-Style BBQ Pulled Pork.

 Videos for Making Different Indian Cumin Style Dishes